By Therese Eley, Marketing Services

 Research is indicating that there are links between spiritual health and physical well-being.
 Spiritual well-being can be defined as the things in your life that bring you a sense of "peace, purpose, connection, love, beauty and meaning" to your life.
 So it is important to assess what kinds of things you are already doing regularly that nurture these feelings, and if the answer is "not much," then identify ways you can nurture your spiritual well-being.
 Things that can improve your sense of spiritual well-being might include setting aside time each day to meditate or pray or write in a gratitude journal.
 It can be something as simple as going for a walk in nature or spending time with loved ones.
 Find activities that are meaningful to you, that bring you feelings of calm and connection with yourself, others or the world around you.

 Often, as you reflect on these five elements, you will discover that there might be activities that you can incorporate into your routine that will benefit multiple areas of wellness at once.
 Taking a course, for instance, is a great way to incorporate intellectual and social stimulation.
 Nature walks can support both your physical and spiritual health.
 Set health goals that will lead you to feel health is achievable.
 Focus on areas where you are already doing well and incorporate simple activities that will add to your overall quality of life.

-Check out these health courses from our Jan–Aug 2021 Calendar
+Check out these health and wellness courses from our Sept–Dec 2021 Calendar

 - Posted Aug.
 1, 2020